lol123Xb/Anime-Radio-Club-Discord-Bot/README.md

 # Troubleshooting
 * If you get an error regarding `Opus-Engine` just do `npm install opusscript` and all should be fine.
-* If the bot stops playing music, check to see if the website says that there are at least 1 or more listeners and then use `=join`.
+* If the bot stops playing music, check to see if the website says that there are at least 1 or more listeners and then use `>join`.
 * If the bot still does not play any music, try `>leave` and then `>join`.

 # Extra goodness